 • Applying the process to an identified problem

-A person can also focus on alleviating the emotion associated with the stressful situation even if the situation itself cannot be changed.
-This is called emotion focused coping.
-It help person relax and reduce feeling of stress.
-It include relaxation,deep breathing, guided imagery, music etc.
+A person can also focus on alleviating the emotion, associated with the stressful situation, even if the situation itself cannot be changed.
+This is called emotion-focused coping.
+It helps the person relax and reduce the feeling of stress.
+It includes relaxation, deep breathing, guided imagery, music, etc.

 Coping strategies generally fall in 4 categories –

-- If the solution temporarily relieves the anxiety beet the problem still exist & must be dealt with again at a later time such copying is palliative (positive).
+- If the solution temporarily relieves the anxiety & beet the problem but still exists & must be dealt with again at a later time such copying is palliative (positive).

-- If unsuccessful attempt are made to decrease the anxiety without attempting to solve the problem are maladaptive & anxiety remains.
+- If an unsuccessful attempt is made to decrease the anxiety without attempting to solve the problem are maladaptive & anxiety remains.

 - The individual who does not attempt to reduce the anxiety or solve the problem is considered to have dysfunctional management of stressor.

 The major role of a psychiatric nurse is to help the patient learn and regain highly effective coping strategies and avoid ineffective strategies.
 Strategies that temporarily use to relieve anxiety are as follows:-